3cence/smot/README.md

 # SMOT

 Compile and Run on an X11 system, and select and area to screenshot.
+This was built for my installation of arch linux, and I have not tested this on any system other than my own, so, you have been warned.

 ## Dependencies